davidspiegelman/json-service/README.md

 ## Advanced Usage
 Assign a hotkey to the service by following these [instructions][]

-(note: the hotkey has to use the command key in order to work, for example, command-F19 )
+(note: the hotkey has to include the command key in order for it to work, for example, command-F19 )
 ## Installation
 1. Grab latest version from [here][]
 2. Unzip file